 - Independent artist

-- Full instrumental productions in alt-rock, punk, metal, pop, hip-hop, r&b
+- Full instrumental productions in alt-rock, punk, metal, pop, trap, r&b

 - Vocal comping/tuning